 In consulting the council, the pastor asks it to focus on matters essential to the parish's mission, activity, and program – anything, in effect, apart from faith, orthodoxy, moral principles or laws of the universal Church.
 For example, parishioners may consider various aspects of the liturgy, encourage greater hospitality, desire better religious education, propose physical renovations, envision increased parish income, examine the need for more or different social services, and so on.
 Councils help pastors see what the needs are and to plan to fulfil them.

 In the archdiocese the following principles guide each parish pastoral council:

 When leadership at a parish changes, the newly designated pastor/administrator or other person in charge is encouraged to convene the existing parish pastoral council promptly and discuss with the members any plans for the parish and for the council.
 The newly appointed parish leader has the prerogative to continue the existing parish pastoral council or initiate a process to select new members during the leader's initial year.

-The archdiocesan policies on Parish Pastoral Councils are detailed in the Guidelines for Parish Pastoral Councils (English version and
+The archdiocesan policies on Parish Pastoral Councils are detailed in Communion and Consultation: Pastoral Council Guidelines (English version and Spanish version).